Porn Is Toxic to Your Relationships

 Your Brain Is Dating Porn

 Oxytocin is the bonding hormone that helps us bond with others.
 It is released during skin-to-skin contact and is known as the cuddle hormone.
-Oxytocin is one of chemicals released during porn use or a hookup which increases the compulsion to repeat the process.
+Oxytocin is one of chemicals released by the brain during porn use or a hookup which increases the compulsion to repeat the process.
 Oxytocin is released in even larger amounts during climax.
 For the porn user, this can result in bonding to porn by creating an emotional attachment to it.

 Behavioral therapist Andrea Kuszewski calls the dopamine-oxytocin combo released in the brain during orgasm a “biochemical love potion,” This is why after having sex a couple is more inclined to form an emotional attachment.
 This biochemical love potion is also released when you watch porn.
 When you do, “you’re bonding with it,” Kuszewski says.
 “And those chemicals make you want to keep coming back to have that feeling.”
 This is why people develop a neurological attachment to porn.
 Some refer to this as ‘dating porn’.